theupdateframework/python-tuf/tuf/README.md

 and filepath in metadata.
 The filepaths are relative to a `targets/` directory on the repository.
-A TUF client can download a target file by first updating the latest copy of metadata (and thus available targets), verifying that their length and hashes are valid, and then saving them locally to complete the process.
+A TUF client can download a target file by first updating the latest copy of metadata (and thus available targets), verifying that their length and hashes are valid, and then saving them locally to complete the update process.

 In this section, the target files intended for clients are added to a repository